-Okay, here we have yet another cool diving watch from the Swiss brand.
-Called Oris Aquis Small Seconds DLC, the new timekeeper sports that masculine, easily recognizable design with the signature donut-shaped body, massive hour and minute hands, as well as the luminous hour markers that look kinda like flattened hollow point bullets.
+Okay, here we have yet another cool diver.
+The 2013 Oris Aquis Small Seconds DLC sports that masculine, easily recognizable design with the signature donut-shaped body, massive hour and minute hands, as well as the luminous hour markers that look kinda like flattened hollow point bullets.

 Based on their fairly fresh Oris Aquis Titan model, the new watch features the same design, but has its lightweight titanium body treated with DLC (Diamond-Like Carbon) process.
 Although not completely invulnerable, the DLC coating still makes the soft alloy virtually scratch-proof, or, at least, a great deal harder than a much less expensive PVD treatment.

-Like many “extreme” divers (this model is rated for impressive 500 meters of water resistance), the Oris Aquis Small Seconds DLC comes in a very large body that is matched by very large elements of the case, those including large crown guards, massive lugs and huge setting crown.
+Like many “extreme” divers (this model is rated for an impressive 500 meters of water resistance), the Oris Aquis Small Seconds DLC comes in a large body that is matched by large elements of the case, those including large crown guards, massive lugs and huge setting crown.

-Another problematic area of the timekeeper’s exterior design is, of course, the shape and size of the lugs.
-Although they really look cool falling quite organically into the overall appearance of the timekeeper, they are designed for non-standard straps and bracelets and will severely limit your choice of these accessories when the original black rubber band will either start falling apart or if you find yourself tired with it and start wanting something new.
+Another problematic area when it comes to the exterior design is the shape and size of the lugs.
+Although they look cool falling organically into the overall appearance, they are designed for non-standard straps and bracelets and will severely limit your choice of these accessories when the original black rubber band will either start falling apart or if you find yourself tired with it and start wanting something new.
 Well, in this case, no NATO straps for you.
 No any third-party strap, be it textile, leather or even a bracelet besides the proprietary ones from Oris, for that matters.
-I think, you should factor this in into the device’s otherwise relatively affordable price.
+I think you should factor this in into the device’s otherwise relatively affordable price.

 The watch retails for approximately €2000 (some $2700 USD, give or take).